Continental Can Company Building

 THREAT: Continental Can Building:

 When Preservation Chicago listed the CMD East as one of its Chicago 7 Most Endangered in 2021, we specifically noted that the Continental Can Building had been owned since 2003 by Avgeris and Associates, a Chicagoland real estate developer.
-Avgeris & Associates were also the former owners of the 32-acre site at the corner of W. 35th Street and S. Ashland Avenue which once contained the large-scale Wrigley Company factory building as well the Larkin Building, both of which were eventually demolished for an Amazon distribution center and parking lot.
+Avgeris & Associates were also the former owners of the 32-acre site at the corner of W. 35th Street and S. Ashland Avenue which once contained the large-scale Wrigley Company factory building as well the Larkin Building, both of which were eventually demolished for an Amazon distribution center and parking lots.
 We expressed concern that, under the same ownership, the Continental Can Building would soon face a similar threat of demolition.

 RECOMMENDATIONS: Continental Can Building: